CompCogNeuro/sims/ch2/neuron/README.md

 An important aspect of spiking in real neurons is that the timing and intervals between spikes can be quite random, although the overall rate of firing remains predictable.
 This is obviously not evident with the single constant input used so far, which results in regular firing.
 However, if we introduce noise by adding randomly generated values to the net input, then we can see a more realistic level of variability in neural firing.
 Note that this additional noise plays a similar role as the convolution of noise with the XX1 function in the noisy XX1 function, but in the case of the noisy XX1 we have a deterministic function that incorporates the averaged effects of noise, while here we are actually adding in the random values themselves, making the behavior stochastic.

 * Change the variance of the noise generator (`Noise` in the control panel) from 0 to .2, and do `Run Cycles`.
-You should see the `Ge` black line is now perturbed significantly with the noise.
+You should see the `Ge` line is now perturbed significantly with the noise.

 It can be difficult to tell from a single run whether the spike timing is random -- the neuron still fires with some regularity.